ImagineInfinity/Ideas/Ethics.md

 ## Defininitions

-"Doing good" = increasing dignity - eg giving a compliment
+"Justice" = increasing dignity - eg giving a compliment

 "Respect" = preserving dignity (ie, not reducing a persons dignity).
 Doing something respectful for one person is identicly respectful if doing that exact same action for another person - if you think it is respectful to bow down to the elderly, then you must also bow down to "respectable" people, black people, children, asians, and normal people.
 (I'm joking, they are all normal)